geert-janklaps/cap-destination-path-patch/README.md

 npm run setup
 ```

-to install the dependencies, build, deploy, patch and start the app.
+to install the dependencies, build, patch and start the app.
 The next time you want to start simply run:

 ```bash
 npm run start